How to Fully Support Transgender Employees

 Last updated March 20, 2023

-In fact, transgender employees face a high frequency of discrimination in the workplace and often have to deal with difficult situations.
-This is typically due to other members of staff’s prejudice and bias.
+Transgender employees face a high frequency of discrimination in the workplace and often have to deal with difficult situations.
+One recent study found that 65% of transgender employees felt that they had to conceal their gender status or history at work.
+This is typically due to other members of the staff’s prejudice and bias.
 Unfortunately, sometimes this forces trans people out of jobs they love and even entire industries they want to work in.

 1. Establish Pronoun Visibility Early